How to Perfect Sticky and Sweet Filipino Barbecue Skewers

 Why It Works

-• Cooking down the marinade ingredients first concentrates the sugars to create the sweet, sticky finish on the grilled meat.
+• Cooking down the marinade ingredients first concentrates the sugars to create a sweet, sticky finish on the grilled meat.

-• Marinating the meat overnight allows the flavors to penetrate fully.
+• Marinating the meat overnight allows the flavors to develop fully.

 I've mentioned my love for Filipino cuisine, but it took some time to work my way from dish to dish to develop this fondness.
 The first delicious item I ever tried that kicked off this journey was Filipino barbecue, a sweet and sticky skewer of grilled pork or chicken.

 I rarely leave a Filipino restaurant or family function without having some barbecue, and even though it's so common, it's been a continuous challenge trying to replicate it exactly at home.
-This recipe first came to me as a list of ingredients--no measurements--from the fiancée's uncle, who is known as the family barbecue chef.
-I'm still perfecting just the right amount of everything, but I'm proud to say that I've come pretty close, and it grills up a beautiful batch of those glistening sticks of meat.
+This recipe first came to me as a list of ingredients—no measurements—from the fiancée's uncle, who is known as the family barbecue chef.
+I'm still perfecting just the right amount of everything, but I'm proud to say that I've come pretty close.
+My recipe below grills up a beautiful batch of those glistening sticks of meat and works for both chicken and pork.

 October 2008